bsucyber/wifi-hacking/README.md

 Wifi hacking activity with ESP32-WROOM-ESP boards.

 ## Assumptions
 This activity assumes you are already acquainted with both the hacking code of ethics and basic linux/windows administration (installing drivers and programs, manipulating text files).
+All instructions are for Windows 11 (and assumed to work on Windows 10).
+If you have a Mac, use bootcamp or borrow a windows laptop from someone for this session.

 ![ethics](https://www.hackthebox.com/storage/blog/NtpLUlwRjbuvPc5vzMR3UQ9bFHp2GKBz.jpg)